We get calls at the Hotline from people such as:

 Not really.
 The courses listed on our database are adult literacy courses that will only accept young people after they have left school.
 We do have information about a very few other child-specific helplines that may be able to offer assistance to parents.

-Dyslexia is a term that really just means ‘has trouble reading and writing’.
-There can be a lot of different reasons for this but sometimes it is because the person has somehow ‘missed out’ on some important part of their schooling.
-Just because someone has told you that you have dyslexia, it doesn’t mean that you can’t improve your reading and writing like everyone else.
-Whatever the cause, most people can improve their reading and writing with time and practice and a helpful teacher.
+Whatever the cause, most people can improve with time and practice and a helpful, experienced teacher.
 Call us on the Reading Writing Hotline if you want to talk about it some more.
-We can also help you to find a class near you.
+We can also help you to find a class near you, or specialist help if needed.

 Yes.
 We may be able to suggest a literacy/numeracy trainer you could employ to come to your workplace, or a local class you could refer your employee to.
 We may be able to provide information about any sources of funding which may be available.